dylanjones784/Markdown-Guide/BPG-Overview.md

 Deleted data should be retained for X amount of days before being erased completely.
 Clients should have the ability to rollback their changes so that data can be recovered promptly.

-**Validating against Cross site request forger Rate Limiting - Headers, Services implemented?**

 ## Common API Implementation Practices
 Requests can sometimes take longer than expected to process, in which case the client should have a 202-Accepted Status code returned to show that the request has been accepted, as well as a URI that can be used to show the progress.
 This is referred to as an Long Running Operation(LRO)

-Do not let your API be chatty.
-When designing your API, keep in mind the workflow?
-Client journey?
-REsource Consumption

 ## Exception handling and Error Logging
 Error logs should be kept and maintained regularly.
 They should be in a consistent format, and it should store any malicious